mzool/reading-notes/read 1.md

 ## It use an elements each one of them has an opining tag and closing tag for example <h> this one is opining tag and this one is closing tag </h>, Tags act like containers.
 They tell something about the  information that between open tag and closing tag.

 # Tags:
-## To write a tag start with left angle bracket "<" then write the charachter, then right angle breacket ">".
-For closing tag put "/" before the charachter.
+## To write a tag start with left angle braket "<" then write the character, then right angle breaket ">".
+For closing tag put "/" before the character.

 # Attributes:
 ## Give additional about the contents in the tags.